For a few anxious days, the nervousness set in.

 "There was no way I could turn it down," said Cregan, a 5-foot-11 central defender.

-Cregan is the second York-area player selected for the residency program in the past five
+Cregan is the second York-area player selected for the residency program in

 For Cregan, a spot in the elite program has been a goal for the past few years.
 He has traveled all over the country to play soccer -- both as a part of U.S. Soccer's developmental program and as a member of Pennsylvania Classics, a high-level club team based in Lancaster.